aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Change is inevitable, except for vending machines.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Wed Jun  4 05:10:44 2025
+Last update: Thu Jun  5 05:10:57 2025

 ### Let's play! 🎮